-If you are under age 18, you can receive some services without a parent or guardian's permission.
+If you are under age 18, you can get some services without a parent's or guardian's permission.
 These services are called minor consent services.

-You may get the following services without your parent or guardian's permission:
+You may get these services without your parent or guardian's permission:

 - Sexual assault services, including outpatient mental health care

 - Pregnancy

 - Family planning and birth control

 - Abortion services